 8. Avoid Nail Biting & Picking

-These habits damage nail layers and slow recovery dramatically.
+These habits damage keratin layers and dramatically slow nail recovery.

-Many people think they have “weak nails” when the issue is actually early fungal changes:
+Many people think they have “weak nails” when the issue is actually early fungal changes, such as:

-Because Kerassentials contains natural antifungal oils, many users find it helpful when brittleness is related to fungus.
+Because Kerassentials contains natural antifungal oils, many users find it helpful when brittleness is fungus-related.

 ✔ Moisturize hands